syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Essential PDF supports merging multiple PDF documents from disk and stream.
 You can merge the multiple PDF document from disk by specifying the path of the documents in a string array.

-Please refer the below code snippet to merge multiple documents from disk.
+Refer to the following code example to merge multiple documents from disk.

 {% highlight c# %}
 [C#]

-//creating the new PDF document
+//Creates the new PDF document

 PdfDocument finalDoc = new PdfDocument();

-// Create a string array of source files which are to be merged.
+// Creates a string array of source files to be merged.

 string[] source = { "file1.pdf, file2.pdf" };

-// Merge PDFDocument.
+// Merges PDFDocument.

 PdfDocument.Merge(finalDoc, source);

-//saving the final document
+//Saves the final document

 finalDoc.Save("Sample.pdf");

-//closing the document
+//closes the document

 finalDoc.Close(true);